How to Backup Files to Dropbox Automatically | 3 Ways

-☛Great sharing: Furthermore, it lets users save space and share files quickly.
+☛Great sharing: Dropbox lets users save space and share files quickly.
 You can share your files with anyone, even those without Dropbox accounts.
 By sharing, people can get access to your file with a password and adding the expiration dates to the link you send to share your files.
 Especially for teamwork, that’s where Dropbox does a good job.

 ☛Easy to use: Plus, for those who need to refer to the previous version of any documents, you can restore deleted files up to 30 days after they were removed.
 Also, Dropbox has a document scanning option, which is a time saver as after you scan a document, the system will tweak the scan and upload it as a PDF or JPEG file to the cloud.

 Since Dropbox is such an excellent cloud storage service that simplifies life and work.
 Many users would like to save computer files to Dropbox due to different purposes.
 If you are planning to backup files to Dropbox, please read on.
 Here is an ultimate guide on how to backup files to Dropbox.

 Generally, you can backup files to Dropbox in three ways.
 The first way is to visit the Dropbox website and upload your files manually.
 The second way is to install the desktop app on your computer, then, adding files to your Dropbox folder and let Dropbox automatically sync them.
-For mobile devices users, you can also backup files via the Dropbox mobile app.
+For mobile device users, you can also backup files via the Dropbox mobile app.
 Please read on to check the detailed steps of the three ways.

 How to backup entire computer to Dropbox?
-If you want to automatically backup files to dropbox, Dropbox has a desktop app to help you backup computer to Dropbox on Microsoft Windows, Apple macOS, and Linux computers.
+If you want to automatically backup files to dropbox, Dropbox has a desktop app to help you backup Dropbox folder on Microsoft Windows, Apple macOS, and Linux computers.
 Download and install the desktop application on your PC.
 Sign in to your Dropbox account after running it.
 If no, just create one.

 Step 1.
 Download and install the Dropbox desktop application on your computer.